-- (1) Upon commencement of the program, students must meet with a subject advisor from their chosen program. - (2) Students who have exceeded the regular period of study pursuant to Section 2 herein must meet with a subject advisor within two semesters after the end of the regular period of study, unless they have already registered to take all outstanding examinations by the end of this time period.
+- (1) Upon commencement of the program, students must meet with a subject advisor from their chosen program.
+Subject advising is generally provided by instructors teaching in the degree program. - (2) Students who have exceeded the regular period of study pursuant to Section 2 herein must meet with a subject advisor from their program within two semesters after the end of the regular period of study, unless they have already registered to take all outstanding examinations by the end of this time period.
 Students who do not meet with a subject advisor after exceeding the regular period of study will be withdrawn as a student pursuant to Section 42 subsection 2 no. 7 HmbHG.